Powered by the sun, telcos open up cellphone's final frontier

 While installing an urban base station with tower, power and air conditioning in remote areas would cost around $250,000, says Altobridge's marketing director Peter Tuomey, his solar powered station costs a fifth that.
 And the monthly costs are reduced in part by routing local calls back through the base station - rather than sending them over the satellite backhaul.

-Not all such technology is exclusive to smaller players such as Altobridge, but their willingness to share some of the risk has helped them carve a niche away from main players like Nokia NOK1V.HE, Siemens Networks, Ericsson (ERICb.ST) and Huawei.
+Not all such technology is exclusive to smaller players such as Altobridge, but their willingness to share some of the risk has helped them carve a niche away from main players like Nokia , Siemens Networks, Ericsson and Huawei.

 In Indonesia Indosat and Altobridge have jointly installed base stations in nearly 100 sites, including Mambi.
 That's only a start: Altobridge estimates 35 million Indonesians - about 14 percent of the population - do not have access to a cellphone network.